Hi there. Welcome to my bio page.

 - In the 7th grade I composed my very first piece (it was terrible).

-- I’m interested in opportunities to explore writing for collaborative mixed-media installations, short films, and dance.
+- I’m interested in opportunities where I can explore writing for collaborative mixed-media installations, short films, dance, or working with other multidisciplinary artists.

 - I’m proud to support the strong and vibrant new music scene in the Boston area.